 “Please get up, Marianne,” he said softly, bent down to her, and softly raised her head.
 He thought: of course there is hysteria in this, too.
 He cast a sideways glance at her dead father.
 I wonder if he can hear everything? he wondered.
 Maybe he isn’t really dead.
 Perhaps every man only seems dead the first few hours after he dies – ?
 He held Marianne in his arms but kept her a little away from him.
 Almost unthinkingly he planted a kiss on her forehead, an act which seemed a little ridiculous even to him.
 Fleetingly he remembered a novel he had read years ago in which a very young man, almost a boy, was seduced, in fact, raped, really, at his mother’s deathbed, by her best friend.

 Fridolin is at many points ridiculous in the story, but I think it is here that it’s really comic.
 Marianne is devastated in this scene, in great emotional need, and the ridiculous, self-centered Fridolin takes her plea as a statement of long-standing love, a compliment he desperately needs after his wife’s fantasy of infidelity.
-He follows this with an even more ridiculous one, a fantasy about the possibility that he might be sexually assaulted by this unbalanced woman, who simply wants a hug and words of comfort after the loss of her father.
+This delusion is followed with an even more ridiculous one, a fantasy about the possibility that he might be sexually assaulted by this unbalanced woman, who simply wants a hug and words of comfort after the loss of her father.

 When Marion’s fiancé appears, we get a possible explanation for this outburst.

 Carl and Bill have many similarities in look, and I think there’s a possibility that Marion is momentarily drawn to Bill because he is, in effect, Carl, but without their shared memories, a man with whom she can start afresh, and walk away from this tragedy rather than reconcile herself with it.
 The story’s Carl, a professor of philosophy named Dr. Roediger, may be a double for Fridolin, as almost all the men in the story are, but he serves as a reflection of Fridolin’s own coldness.
 Marianne desperately needs comfort, but she is unable to find any with her own fiancé so she turns to an expected figure of compassion, a medical doctor, but he fails her as well.
 There is one change from Roediger to Carl that I find puzzling; Roediger is like Fridolin, though devoted instead to purer intellectual pursuits, with Fridolin conceding that he went into the medicine partly for the material comfort.
 He is, however, very much Fridolin’s intellectual equal or superior, marked by his forthcoming professorship at the University of Gottingen, possibly one of the best institutions in Europe at the time.
-The movie instead has this character getting a professorship at the slightly less prestigious University of Michigan.
+The movie instead has this character getting a professorship at the slightly less prestigious University of Michigan – the American equivalent for Gottingen would be Princeton, MIT, Harvard or Yale.
 However, Marion’s need for Bill has nothing to do with money or mobility, since, given her apartment, her family clearly has a great deal of money already.

 The people he had left behind up there, the living as well as the dead, seemed equally unreal and ghostlike.